qaisershehzad/node_express_demo/README.md

-# NODE EXPRESS Demo using Mongodb ATLAS with mongoose driver
+# NODE EXPRESS Demo
+## using Mongodb ATLAS with mongoose driver and swagger api documentation support
 #### This demo is created using ACADEMIND tutorials and also added some more features on top of it.
 | Nodejs | Expressjs | Mongodb ATLAS | Mongoose | Swagger UI | Nodemon | Jsonwebtokens
 ## Version: 1.0